- The Registry is a database from which you can configure PC settings.

 For more info, check the guide below.

-How can I block the access to the registry?
+How can I disable access to Registry editing tools?

 1. Using Group Policy Editor (Windows 10 Pro/Enterprise/Education)

-- Now, in the left panel navigate to User Configuration > Administrative Templates > System.
+4. Now, in the left panel, navigate to User Configuration > Administrative Templates > System.

 2. Use Registry Editor

 - Press Windows key + R to open Run, type regedit and hit Enter.

 - Right-click the Policies folder, select New and then click on Key.